HomeBlogWhat is LOHC Storage?...

 Challenges and Future Developments

-While LOHC technology is promising, it faces challenges such as energy intensity — hydrogenation and dehydrogenation processes require high temperatures and catalysts, increasing energy demand.
-Catalyst costs are also a factor, since developing cost-effective and efficient catalysts remains a priority.
-Gravimetric efficiency is a limitation too, as the weight of the carrier limits its application in mobile systems like fuel cell vehicles.
+LOHC technology faces real challenges.
+Hydrogenation and dehydrogenation processes require high temperatures and catalysts, increasing energy demand, and developing cost-effective, efficient catalysts remains an ongoing priority.
+Gravimetric efficiency is also a genuine limitation, since the weight of the carrier itself limits LOHC's suitability for mobile applications like fuel cell vehicles, where compressed gas or self-humidified fuel cell systems generally make more sense.

-Researchers are focusing on improving LOHC efficiency, developing new carrier compounds with higher hydrogen densities, and integrating renewable energy sources to power hydrogenation processes.
+Researchers are focused on improving LOHC efficiency, developing new carrier compounds with higher hydrogen densities, and integrating renewable energy sources to power the hydrogenation process itself.

 The Way Ahead